 So how does the sunsetting of XP affect Act! users?
 Right now, it doesn’t.
 All versions of Act! currently work in an XP environment.
 However, as I mentioned earlier, I’m guessing that the next release probably won’t work with XP because the drivers needed by the programmers just won’t be available.

-So what happens if you wave the white flag and move kicking and screaming into the 21st Century by buying a brand-new, shiny, Window 7 or 8 machine?
+So what happens if you wave the white flag and move kicking and screaming into the 21st Century by buying a brand-new, shiny, Window 7 or 10 machine?
 Quite simply, you might not be able to get Act! to install properly, if at all.
+Or, if you do manage to get Act installed don’t be surprised if you get error messages as you move around the Act software.

-Sage Act!
-2013 with Service Pack 1 applied and Act! version 16 (Pro and Premium) are currently the only versions of Act! supported on Windows 8, Windows Server 2012, Internet Explorer 10, and Apple iOS 6 (iPhone, iPad).
-If you have a version of Act! prior to Act!
-2012 and purchase a new computer with Windows 7 or 8 you will need to upgrade to a newer version of Act!.
+Quite Simply, if you have a version of Act! prior to Act!
+2012 and purchase a new computer with Windows 7, 8 or 10 you will need to upgrade to a newer version of Act!.